Fundación Carlos Díaz Vélez

 The Fundación Carlos Díaz Vélez (in English: Carlos Díaz Vélez Foundation), acronym: FCDV, is a foundation which aims to promote the agricultural cattle education in any of its manifestations and was created in Argentina in 1990.

 The Fundación Carlos Díaz Vélez caption is Juntos por la educación agropecuaria (in English: Together for the agricultural education).

 Origins

-The birth of the Foundación Carlos Díaz Vélez was due to compliance with the will and testament of the rancher and philanthropist Matilde Díaz Vélez who wanted her heirs to promote agriculture and cattle education, activities considered fundamental to the growth of Argentina.
+The birth of the Fundación Carlos Díaz Vélez was due to compliance with the will and testament of the rancher and philanthropist Matilde Díaz Vélez who wanted her heirs to promote agriculture and cattle education, activities considered fundamental to the growth of Argentina.

-In order to have sufficient resources to carry out this useful purpose, the founder bequeathed three fields: "Patina", "Tita" and "Rincón del Quequén" located in the Province of Buenos Aires.
+In order to have sufficient resources to carry out this useful purpose, the founder bequeathed three fields: "Patina", "Tita" and "Rincón del Quequén" located in the province of Buenos Aires.

-In January 1990, in compliance with this legacy, her heirs decided to start a foundation, which is named "Fundación Carlos Díaz Vélez" (in English:"Carlos Díaz Vélez Foundation") in honor of his father, Carlos Díaz Vélez.
+In January 1990, in compliance with this legacy, her heirs decided to start a foundation, which is named "Fundación Carlos Díaz Vélez" (in English:"Carlos Díaz Vélez Foundation") in honor of her father, Carlos Díaz Vélez.

 The Foundation is a nonprofit civil organization dedicated to promote education of agriculture and livestock farming.

 Approved its statute, governing their establishment and operation, the first Administration Council was integrated by: